I love data—particularly data that provides us with new ways of thinking and looking at problems. These are my insights.

 Her findings are thought-provoking: Without any savings and without a support system from parents or other family members, the financial situation for many low-wage workers is a constant demand on their time and energy.
 Many are unable to make ends meet, and without the right inputs, the output of their life is unlikely to improve (Ehrenreich).

 The failures of the lower class are not based on their lack of skill or motivation, but rather on the structural issues that make working their way out of their impoverished situation very difficult.
 With no initial money, Ehrenreich can’t afford the deposit on her lodging and is forced to pay for a temporary and more expensive motel room.
 Without kitchen appliances and a place to prepare food, she cannot cook or save food and is obligated to buy more expensive food at gas stations and fast-food establishments.

-Capital.
-Without Economic, Human, Social, and Cultural resources, we learn that the story of poverty is much deeper than it appears on the surface.
-Those that lack the proper resources don’t have enough for themselves let alone their families, and their children grow up to inherit the same capital that their parents had.
+Capital—without economic, human, social, and cultural resources, we learn that the story of poverty is much deeper than it appears on the surface.
+Those that lack the proper resources don’t have enough for themselves, let alone their families, and their children grow up to inherit the same lack of capital that that doomed them to poverty.

 So Really, Who Wins?